 Foreign companies to be allowed to host trade shows independently in Shanghai

-November 19, 2019 Category
+November 19, 2019 Category China News Round-up, Weekly

 A draft law being mulled in the city’s legislature will enable foreign companies to host trade shows in Shanghai without teaming up with local firms.
 Currently, overseas companies can hold international trade shows in China only by commissioning or joining a local company.
 Hua Yuan, Director of the Shanghai Commerce Commission, told legislators that Shanghai hopes to blaze a trail in this regard as the city opens up its exhibition industry and intends to bring more globally renowned exhibitions to the city.
 The Shanghai Exhibition Industry Regulation, will be the first law in this regard in the city.
 The law defines exhibitions as business events where products, technologies or services are presented and which offer road shows, B2B meetings and business exchanges.